 - We are transparent, with every author disclosing their expertise, funding, and conflicts of interest.

-- We are a global knowledge project, with 90 staff based in Canada, the US, UK, Australia, Africa and France working with more than 68,000 specialist scholars and researchers.
+- We are a global knowledge project, with 90 staff based in Canada, the US, UK, Australia, Africa, France, Indonesia, and Spain working with more than 72,000 specialist scholars and researchers.
 Our aim is to have editors in every part of the world.

 - All our content is free to read and republish under Creative Commons while the rest of the media charges for re-publication.